gracelang/language/languageSpec/spec.md

 are included in the interface literal, but confidential methods are excluded.

-For commonality with method declarations, parameters are normally named in type literals.
+For commonality with method declarations, parameters are normally named in interface literals.
 These names are useful when writing specifications of the methods.
-If a parameter name is omitted, it must be replaced by an underscore.
+If a parameter name is omitted, it must be replaced by an underscore, as in method `at(_) ifAbsent(_)`.
 The type of a parameter or result may be omitted, in which case the type is `Unknown`.

 ## Type Declarations